skistz/predix-ui.github.io/_pages/develop/vis/web-workers.md

 </div>

 # Configuration
 To do its job, the web worker must be able to load its code and the d3.js library.
-When you configure your production app build, you MUST include the px-vis-worker-scale.js and px-vis-worker.js files from px-vis as well as d3.min.js file from the pxd3 folder (which is a dependency of px-d3-imports, itself a dependency of px-vis).
+When you configure your production app **build**, you MUST make sure that your build result includes the px-vis-worker-scale.js and px-vis-worker.js files from px-vis as well as d3.min.js file from the pxd3 folder (which is a dependency of px-d3-imports, itself a dependency of px-vis).
+You don't need to manually import those files in your app.

 By default, the web worker scheduler will search for px-vis-worker-scale.js and px-vis-worker.js in the same folder as the px-vis code.
 The px-vis-worker.js path can be customized through the global window variable `Px.vis.workerUrl`, which expects the full path including the file name.
 The other file will be searched in the same folder.